sequana/versionix/README.rst

 ========= ========================================================================
 Version   Description
 ========= ========================================================================
+0.3.0     Refactor to use regular expression and registry only if needed.
+This
+          make versionix quite generic.
 0.2.4     More tools in the registry and added precommit 0.2.3     More tools in the registry
 0.2.2     add all tools required by sequana pipelines (oct 2023)